iusondemand/open-notice-consent-tracker/README.md

 Keep Track Of Your Consents

-This is a simple and disruptive idea: we must track our consents online.
+This is a simple and disruptive idea: we need a tool to track our consents online.

 How many times we say YES online, and we forget the consents we give ?